svaksha/diversity-index/di-conferences-events.md

 + __Date & Venue__:: 2016Feb22-26 @ Montréal, Canada
 + __CFP__:: 2015Sep20 - http://confoo.ca/en/call-for-papers
 + __Diversity__:: They cover travel and accommodation expenses for speakers outside of Quebec.
 Typically 3 nights for North-Americans and 5 nights for more distant speakers.

-### ABI.Delhi-NCR
-+ __Info__:: The Anita Borg Institute (ABI) India has launched a new initiative the __ABI.Delhi-NCR__, focused on building a local community to connect women technologists and tech organizations in this region.
-ABI.Delhi-NCR will allow women technologists including professionals and students to build their networks, discover opportunities and receive career guidance.
-[Register](http://anitaborg.org/dot-local/delhi-ncr-networking-reception/) to be a part of it!
-+ __Date & Venue__:: 2015Aug27, 0845-1730 hours.
-ITC Maurya, New Delhi, India.
-+ __CFP__:: None.
-+ __Diversity__:: An exclusive event for women in technology by ABI.

 ### [Django Under The Hood](http://www.djangounderthehood.com/)
 + __Info__:: A conference for Django developers happening in November in Amsterdam, EU.